openmrs/openmrs-distro-referenceapplication/run/README.md

 docker-compose up
 ```

-OpenMRS Microfrontends UI is accessible at http://localhost/ui
+New OpenMRS UI is accessible at http://localhost/openmrs/spa

 OpenMRS Legacy UI is accessible at http://localhost/openmrs